SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

 quite limited:
 - We don't want corporate bonds, since we've previously done regression analyses those look like Treasuries plus a little stock. <sup id="fn6a">[[6]](#fn6)</sup>  You can't diversify away from stock risk by adding more stock!
 - Junk bonds are even more so, and quite risky even in ordinary recessions, let alone what's about to happen.
 - Dividend stocks?
-C'mon, say it with me: _you can't diversify away from stock risk by adding more stock!
+C'mon, say it with me: _you can't diversify away from stock risk by adding more stock!_
 - Alts like commodities, gold, futures, crypto?
 Oh, please.
 Those are not investments.
 Those are tools to fleece na&iuml;ve investors.
-I'm na&iuml;ve, but not _that_ much.
+I'm na&iuml;ve, but not _that_ na&iuml;ve.

 So&hellip; more international bonds.
 As you can see here, we've gone with 50/50 Treasuries &amp; TIPS/international bonds.
 That makes us 50/50 in stock/bond ratio, 50/50 in